 Step 4: Develop good work habits

-Practicing good work habits easily turn into good work ethics.
+Practicing good work habits easily turns into good work ethics.
 Everyday, choose what you believe will make you a great employee, and it will all follow.

 Core elements of a strong work ethic